jasb3110/Radiocarbon-reservoir/README.md

-# Radiocarbon reservoir off Peru and Chile
+# Radiocarbon reservoir off Peru and Chile during lats 12 Kys BP
-Preview of outcome about estimation in progress
+Preview of outcome about estimation this work still have progress.....